First things first: accept that you can learn how to speak English!

 9. Don’t Be Afraid to Make Mistakes

-Other Resources for Learning to Speak English Fluently
+Bonus Resources to Learn How to Speak English Fluently

-How to Speak English Well … It’s *NOT* what you think: “Don’t think, just speak” – a great, motivational video that explains well the rationale behind focusing on speaking rather than thinking.
+- How to Speak English Well… It’s Not What You Think: “Don’t think, just speak.”
+This is a great motivational video that explains well the rationale behind focusing on English speaking rather than thinking.